kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - Under the `store/scrapeGoogleSearch/yyyyMMdd_hhmmss/objects/` directory, there are 6 files.
 Among them you will find 3 files with postfix `png`.
 These are the screenshot of web pages in PNG image format.
 Also you will find 3 files with postfix `html`.
 These are HTML sources of web pages.

-- The file name is 40 hex-decimal characters (SHA1 hash value of each file contents) appended with extension `.png`, `.html`.
-The 40 hex-decimal string (I call this "ID") of each file name is derived from the file content (without compression) by SHA1 algorithm.
+- The file name comprises with 40 hex-decimal characters appended with extension (`.png`, `.html`).
+The hex-decimal string (I call this "ID") is derived from the file content without compression by [SHA1 Secure Hash algorithm](https://docs.oracle.com/javase/7/docs/api/java/security/MessageDigest.html).

 #### index

-- The `store/scrapeGoogleSearch/yyyyMMdd_hhmmss/index` file would be most interesting part.
-It look like [this](docs/store/scrapeGoogleSearch/20210813_221052/index):
+- The `store/scrapeGoogleSearch/yyyyMMdd_hhmmss/index` file would be interesting.
+An example of the `index` file is like [this](docs/store/scrapeGoogleSearch/20210813_221052/index):

 ```
 8370ecd0081e1fb9ce8aaecb1618ee0fc16b6924	html	{"URL.host":"www.google.com", "URL.path":"/", "URL.protocol":"https"}